annutt2031/Data-Model_for_Online_Booking_System/README.md

 ### Exercise 05 — Description of Discounts for Client, Notification to Client Entities <div id="46"></div>

-For task 1 describe Discounts for Client, Notification to Client entities.
+For Task 1, describe Discounts for Client, Notification to Client entities.

 1. Specify the purpose.
 2. Identify the attributes.